aris-mav/NMRInversions.jl/docs/src/index.md

 Welcome to the NMRInversions.jl package!

+The goal is to provide an easy-to-use interface to process NMR relaxation and diffusion data, completely free/open-source, and fully written in Julia.

 Functionality includes :
-- Importing NMR data of various formats.
+- Importing NMR data from various instrument manufacturers.
-- Performing numerical inversions with sensible default settings.
+- Performing numerical inversions and exponential fits with sensible default settings.
-- Interactive visualization through the Makie extension.
+- Interactive visualization of results, through the GLMakie extension.

 Hopefully this documentation will provide all the information you need to get started.